 Tips and Variations

-Use packed brown sugar in the topping instead of granulated sugar.
+You can use packed light or dark brown sugar in the topping instead of granulated sugar.
+Many people like the slight molasses touch of this variation.

 |Nutritional Guidelines (per serving)|